Tunalı Hilmi: Pressures on his family

-In order to break the resistance of Hilmi Bey, his father, İsmail Efendi, was arrested and died in 1899 in Mosul, where he was exiled.
+To break the resistance of Hilmi Bey, his father, İsmail Efendi, was arrested and died in 1899 in Mosul, where he was exiled.
 One of his brothers, Faik Bey, was expelled from the military and also exiled.
 His other brother, Şükrü Bey, was exiled first to Baghdad and then to Basra, where he died in poverty.
-His older brother, Fehmi Bey, fled first to Bulgaria and then to the USA to escape the oppression; After working as a worker on the New York-Chicago railway line for a while, he returned to Bulgaria.
+His older brother, Fehmi Bey, fled first to Bulgaria and then to the US to escape the oppression; After working as a worker on the New York City-Chicago railway line for a while, he returned to Bulgaria.

 Young Turk Congress initiative

-Tunalı Hilmi, who grew even more resentful towards the Ottoman state due to how his family family was being treated, went to Egypt as an inspector of the Committee of Union and Progress in 1898 and organized the Cairo branch of the society, where he also published a newspaper called Hak.
+Tunalı Hilmi, who grew even more resentful towards the Ottoman state due to how his family was being treated, went to Egypt as an inspector of the Committee of Union and Progress in 1898 and organized the Cairo branch of the society, where he also published a newspaper called Hak.
 He brought forward the idea of organizing a congress within the society and returned to Paris in 1900 for preparations; He started to republish the Khutbe booklets.
 The congress initiative was inconclusive as it was not accepted by the Young Turk dignitaries.

 Life in Madrid

 Most of the Young Turks had reconciled with the Ottoman state in 1899.
-In the face of this situation, Tunalı Hilmi Bey and his friends decided to make a contract deal with Abdul Hamid II in order to finance their movements.
+In the face of this situation, Tunalı Hilmi Bey and his friends decided to make a contract deal with Abdul Hamid II to finance their movements.
 They agreed to take part in state duties in exchange for the suspension of the publication of the Ottoman Newspaper.
 After İshak Sükûti was appointed as a doctor to the embassy of the state in Rome and Abdullah Cevdet in Vienna; Hilmi himself was appointed as the clerk of the Madrid ambassador (1900).

 During his service, he supported Ali Fahri (Agababa) Bey for the establishment of the "Revengeful New Ottomans Society" and the publication of a newspaper called "İntikam".
 He went to Athens and Geneva and tried to assassinate the people who caused the arrest of the members of the society and to have his sermons published in Geneva.
 When his activities were learned by the administration, he was dismissed from his post at the embassy.

 Together with Ali Fahri Bey, he organized the meeting of the First Young Turk Congress on 4 February 1902 in Paris.
 After the First Young Turk congress, when the Committee of Union and Progress was split into two, he no longer took an active role in the society.